 Read More: What Is Sustainable Chocolate?

-White chocolate is not traditionally vegetarian, but it is possible to find vegan white chocolate.
+White chocolate is traditionally vegetarian, but is it possible to find vegan white chocolate?
 Many brands have started making vegan options for their white chocolate products, such as Green & Black and Divine.
 You can also find a variety of vegan white chocolates from other manufacturers, such as Endangered Species Chocolate and Chocolove.

-Simply look for the “vegan” or “plant-based” labels when shopping for chocolate to be sure you are getting a vegetarian product.
+Simply look for the “vegan” or “plant-based” labels when shopping for chocolate to be sure you are getting a vegan product.
 Additionally, if you don’t want to rely on labels, you can contact manufacturers directly to ask about their ingredients and processes.
-Though vegan white chocolate will typically contain cocoa butter, it is important to check the label for any other animal-based ingredients before purchasing.

 Read More: Cacao – “Food Of The Gods”